 Dr. Tom Bradicich

 InfoWorld Technology of the Year, Network World Product of the Year, CRN Product of the Year, CRN Coolest IoT Hardware, Frost & Sullivan Best Practice, ARM TechCon Best of Show, IoT World Congress Best IoT Solution, IT Brand Pulse Leader, Gartner Modular Server Magic Quadrant Leader, Mobile World Congress Top Edge Infrastructure, 451 Research Firestarter Award, and Automation World Edge Compute Leadership Award.

 Tom led the team to incept HPE’s first corporate IoT Strategy, and launched the GL™ and Edgeline™ hardware and software product lines as HPE’s first line of rugged systems expressly designed for the IoT and Intelligent Edge.
-And, the OTLink product line, entering HPE for the first time in the Operational Technology (OT) and IoT Platform software businesses.
+And, the OTLink product line, entering HPE for the first time in the Operational Technology (OT) and Edge Platform software businesses.
 He serves as an advisor to his companies’ corporate legal teams on acquisitions, IP, and business contracts.

-While at National Instruments, Tom conceived and led NI’s big data strategy, Big Analog Data™ Solutions.
+As an NI Fellow, Tom conceived and led NI’s big data strategy, Big Analog Data™ Solutions.
 He led teams developing end-to-end solutions for the IoT and Industrial Internet, pioneering the convergence of OT and IT.
 Tom conceived and led the NI corporate strategy for RASM (Reliability, Availability, Serviceability, and Manageability) for test, embedded control, and data acquisition products.

-Tom is active in marketing and external messaging, incepting and driving technical marketing events, and conceived the trademarks HPE Edgeline™ Systems, IBM xArchitecture™ Systems, IBM MXT™ Memory, and National Instruments Big Analog Data™ Solutions.
+Tom is active in marketing and external messaging, creating and driving technical marketing events, and conceived the trademarks HPE Edgeline™ Systems, IBM xArchitecture™ Systems, IBM MXT™ Memory, and National Instruments Big Analog Data™ Solutions.
 He frequently consults with marketing and sales, and develops and delivers sales content and training.

 Tom received the Telly Award for his video on IT infrastructure, the Intel Embedded Innovator Article Award, and the IEEE TestCon Best Paper Award.
 Regularly sought by the media, Tom has interviewed with major technical and business publications.
 He has delivered numerous keynotes for customer, investor and analyst events, IT trade associations, and industry and university conferences.
 Tom blogs and authors articles on business, sustainability, people management, and technology trends and directions.

-Tom holds several U.S. patents in computer architecture and converged IT systems design, and the BSEE, MSEE, and PhD degrees.
-He is a sought after keynote speaker and lecturer on leadership, business innovation, and technology trends, and has served adjunct faculties at several universities.
+Tom holds several U.S. patents in computer architecture and converged systems design, and the BSEE, MSEE, and PhD degrees.
+He is a sought after keynote speaker and lecturer on leadership, business innovation, and technology trends, and has served on adjunct faculties at several universities.

 He is currently writing the book, The 1st Mover, advising and sharing his experiences in business leadership, creating new product categories, and first-of-a-kind technical innovation, see: https://www.youtube.com/watch?v=PcA75RmbrZs&t=12s

 © IoT Community’s IoT Slam Live 2019 Internet of Things Conference